x06lan/mdbook/src/computer-science/database-systems/database-systems.md

 $\{x\}\rightarrow\{y\}\\$
 if y is the subset of x then this is multivalued dependency
-## join dependency
+## join dependency | dependency preservation
 ## 1NF
 *  must be a primary key for identification
 *  no duplicated rows or columns
+*  no nest relations(JSON)
+*  no composite attributes (struct)
+*  no multivalued attributes (array)
 ## 2NF
 * 1NF
 * no partial dependency
+* All attributes depend on the whole key
-* every non-prime attribute $y$ in R is fully functionally dependent on the primary key
+* No partial dependencies on the primary key (for nonprime attributes)
 ## 3NF
 * 2NF
-* no transitive partial dependency(遞移相依)
+* All attributes depend on nothing but the key
+* No transitive dependencies on the primary key (for nonprime attribute

 ## BCNF or 3.5NF (Boyce-Codd Normal Form)